Diagnosis and treatment of tinnitus

 Research Capacity Building

-• External Committees: Dr. Shoushtarian is a member of IEEE, the world’s largest technical professional organisation dedicated to advancing technology for humanity.
+• A/Prof Shoushtarian is a member of IEEE, the world’s largest technical professional organisation.

 Health Impacts

-• Provide Effective Tools: Approved devices will be used in clinics to help diagnose and assess the effectiveness of potential treatments.
+• Better tools: Approved devices will be used in clinics to help diagnose and assess the effectiveness of potential treatments

 Economic Impacts